Cost of Living in Cincinnati, OH [2025]

 Ohio has a progressive income tax rate and a remarkably low state tax.
 In Cincinnati, the Ohio state sales tax is 5.75%, and the Hamilton County sales tax rate adds another 2.05%, making the total sales tax rate for the city 7.80%.

 The good news for anyone looking to call Cincinnati home is that it provides a low cost of living and a strong job market.
-The unemployment rate in Cincinnati is lower than the national average of 8.1%, currently at 7.0%.
+The unemployment rate in Cincinnati is higher than the national average of 4.3% and is currently at 5.2%.

 FAQs: What to Know About the Cost of Living in Cincinnati